Trump Trudges Through Lame Live Commentary on Biden’s State of the Union

 Going on to invoke so-called waves of “savage killers, rapists, and violent criminals... being released from jail,” Trump shifted to accusing the Biden administration of “waging war on free speech.”

 “They’re trying to indoctrinate and mutilate our children,” the former president thundered.
-“He’s leading us to the brink of world war three.
+“He’s leading us to the brink of World War III.
 And on top of all of that he’s the most corrupt president in American history, and it’s not even close.”